-Based on the #1 New York Times bestseller The 5 Love Languages (over 11 million copies sold), this book shows how each language of appreciation can dramatically improve workplace relationships.
+Based on the #1 New York Times bestseller The 5 Love Languages® (over 12 million copies sold),

 If you can read, this book should be required reading before you go to work on day one...of your first job.
 What we think we know, regardless of who or where we learned it from, is skewed, with a really narrow world view.
 Our upbringing greatly influences how we see the world, and the relationships we have, and venture into.
 Just think about your family as a child.
 If your parents were too busy working, and tried to always give you gifts to make up for their absence, you go into the world thinking that gift giving is how you show appreciation to others.
 The other guy, however, may hate gifts, and is greatly deprived in quality time, one on one relationships.
 You bring in a cup of coffee and a donut, give it to your coworker, and go about your business, thinking you have done something of value.
 Your coworker, however, would rather you forget the coffee and donut, and just spend 3 minutes in quality conversation.
 He thinks your a show off, and a jerk.
 You wonder what is eating at him.
 Hmmmmmm...ever seen a situation like this?